upfrontjs/framework/docs/helpers/event-emitter.md

 ```
 #### listenerCount

 The `listenerCount` determines how many listeners are currently registered.
-If an event name is given only the listeners for the given event is counted.
+If an event name is given only the listeners for the given event are counted.

 ```ts
 import { EventEmitter } from '@upfrontjs/framework';